 Alibaba Group is reporting a roaring start for its annual Singles' Day online shopping extravaganza.
-The company says it racked up $7.2 billion in sales within the first two hours of the 24-hour event, defying a slowdown in both e-commerce growth and the broader Chinese economy.
+The company says it racked up $7.2 billion within the first two hours of the 24-hour event, defying a slowdown in both e-commerce growth and the broader Chinese economy.

 But even the world's largest shopping event, which easily exceeds Black Friday and Cyber Monday in the U.S., was briefly overshadowed by the election of Donald Trump to the U.S. presidency.